NigelLu/Draw-Utilities/README.md

 ## v1.0 Release Notes
 - `v1.0` is still in its preliminary stage
 - Now we could not support drawing original images alongside with the masked version

+---
+## v1.1 Release Notes
+- `v1.1` adds support for directly loading PASCAL-VOC2012
+- This codebase now supports both drawing from pt files or raw pascal data.
+- For this release, we added dataset module to establish dataloders for pascal.